-Maya bay is just breathtaking, with fine white sand, transparent turquoise waters, and surrounded by high limestone cliffs – it is one of the most beautiful in the world.
-It became worldwide known with the film The Beach with the actor Leonardo DiCaprio as the leading actor.
+Maya bay is breathtaking, with fine white sand, transparent turquoise waters, and high limestone cliffs – it is one of the most beautiful in the world.
+It became worldwide known with the film The Beach with actor Leonardo DiCaprio as the leading actor.
 Tons of tourists traveled to Thailand influenced by the film and the mesmerizing Maya Beach.

 Nowadays, the island and, therefore, the bay is closed to tourists due to environmental issues caused by over-tourism.
-The massive number of people visiting the island destroyed its corals, the island, and the island’s ecosystem.
+The massive number of people visiting the island destroyed its corals, the island, and its ecosystem.

 The closest you can go to Maya Beach is visiting the Ko Phi Phi Don, the largest island of the Phi Phi archipelago; you can reach the island by ferry from Phuket.
 Surrounding the island, you will find the famous Thai long-tail boat that transports you to the other island of Phi Phi.